Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Methodology

-If the model for $Y_i$ in terms of $\{X_i,Z_i\}$ is linear, and the BLUP consistently estimates the conditional mean function, $E(X_i\mid X_i^*, Z_i)$, then the resultant estimator $\widehat{\Theta}_\text{RC}$ will be consistent, provided mild regularity conditions.
+If the model for $Y_i$ in terms of $\{X_i,Z_i\}$ is linear, and the BLUP consistently estimates the conditional mean function, $E[X_i|X_i^*, Z_i]$, then the resultant estimator $\widehat{\Theta}_\text{RC}$ will be consistent, provided mild regularity conditions.
 If the model for $Y_i$ is non-linear, or the mean function is not consistently estimated, we cannot generally guarantee consistency.
 In certain non-linear models, however, specific claims can be made.
-In a log-linear model, with the correct mean function, all slope parameters will be consistently estimated.
-In a logistic regression model bias will generally be reduced and, if interest is in the estimated probabilities rather than the parameters, the approximation is often quite accurate \citep{CarrollBook}.
-Thus the regression calibration estimators are regarded as approximately consistent \citep{CarrollBook}.
+If we fit a log-linear model, with the correct mean function, then all slope parameters will be consistently estimated.
+If we fit a logistic regression model then, generally, bias will be reduced and, if the key interest is in the estimated probabilities rather than the parameters, the approximation will often be quite accurate \citep{CarrollBook}.
+Thus the regression calibration estimators are generally regarded as approximately consistent \citep{CarrollBook}.
 Under regularity conditions, after certain transformations, they are asymptotically normal \citep{Carroll1990}.

+While the BLUP technique typically assumes that the replicates are iid, regression calibration can still be applied when this is not the case.
+The correction will work as presented when there is complete replication; that is when $\kappa_i = k$ for all $i$.
+In order to estimate the parameters required for the BLUP correction, it is necessary to estimate the variance of the measurement error term, denoted $\Sigma_{UU}$.
+When the replicates are identically distributed, there is a single variance term which is estimable through this method.
+When the replicates are not identically distributed, there may be $\kappa_i$ separate variances.
+The standard regression calibration procedure, however, produces an estimator $\widehat{\Sigma}_{UU}$ which is consistent for $\frac{1}{\kappa_i}\sum_{j=1}^{\kappa_i} \Sigma_{U_jU_j}$.
+Under the assumption of complete replication, this expression will serve as the error variance for $\frac{1}{\kappa_i}\sum_{j=1}^{\kappa_i} X_{ij}^*$, allowing the correction to proceed as outlined.